RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - The previous minor release to the current minor release.

-If you're not currently using either of supported previous releases, you need to separately update OSS Redis to one of those releases; otherwise, the update to Redis Enterprise Software fails.
+If you're not currently using either of the supported previous releases included with the update, you need to separately update OSS Redis to one of those releases; otherwise, the update to Redis Enterprise Software fails.

 You can use `rladmin` to choose which release  to install: